Oliewijzer – voor ieder huidtype een passende olie

 Dry skin

-You can recognize dry skin by the dry feeling that the skin causes.
+You can recognize dry skin by the dry feeling it causes.
 This type of skin produces little sebum and is dehydrated.
 Non drying oils are best used for dry skin.
 The oil keeps the skin supple and in good condition.

 Read more